keybase/saltpack-python/spec.md

 ### Nonces

 All NaCl nonces are 24 bytes.
-For the recipient boxes, define the pre-nonce `P` to be the first 20 bytes of SHA512(SOME_NULL_TERMINATED_CONSTANT_TODO + the ephemeral sender public key).
+Define the pre-nonce `P` to be the first 20 bytes of the SHA512 of the concatenation of these values:
+- SOME_NULL_TERMINATED_CONSTANT_TODO
+- b"NONCE\0"
+- the ephemeral public key

 Also define `R` to be the index of the recipient in question, in the recipients list.

 The nonce for each sender key box is `P` concatenated with the 4-byte big-endian unsigned representation of `2*R`.